cellworld/arena_assembly/README.md

 With exception to the wall binders (which are 3D printed), all parts are cut from white acrylic.
 All chamber and return chute components (the walls and ceilings) use 3.175 mm thick white acrylic, but all other parts use 6.35 mm thick white acrylic.

-Please refer to the *Cellworld Arena.step* file in the *Assemblies* folder to see how all parts should fit.
+Please refer to the *Cellworld Arena.step* file in the *Assemblies* directory to see how all parts should fit.

 Specialized Parts:
 * 11.11 mm diameter neodymium magnets (D74-N52, K&J Magnetics, Pipersville, PA, USA)